- You feel more motivated.

 - You realize you don’t need a dark room and scented candles.

-What does true meditation feel like?
+What does real meditation feel like?

 When meditating deeply, you gradually loosen the restraints of self-centeredness.
 As you ease into the practice, your mind shifts to a more subtle kind of awareness.
 You become less self-conscious.
 Physical pain and emotional stressors can vanish for a time, and there can be a profound and abiding feeling of peace.